-Nature experiences, sights and epic history?
+Nature experiences, attractions, and epic history?
 In Malta?
-The very best memory from our trip to Malta was our day trip to the island of Gozo.
-Here we found the calm, the views and perhaps one of the clearest waters in the Mediterranean.
+The highlight of our trip to Malta was undoubtedly our day trip to the island of Gozo.
+Here, we discovered tranquility, stunning vistas, and perhaps some of the clearest waters in the Mediterranean.

 1. Victoria and the Citadel